Linkin Park singer Bennington dead in apparent suicide: coroner

 3 Min Read

-LOS ANGELES (Reuters) - Chester Bennington, the lead singer of rock band Linkin Park, was found dead on Thursday at his southern California home in an apparent suicide, the Los Angeles County Coroner's office said.
+LOS ANGELES (Reuters) - Chester Bennington, the lead singer of Linkin Park, was found dead on Thursday of apparent suicide a week before the California alt-rock band was due to embark on a U.S. tour.

+Bennington, 41, known for his powerful, belting vocals, died at his Palos Verdes home near Los Angeles, the Los Angeles County Coroner's office said.
-Coroner's office spokesman Brian Elias said his office had been notified by law enforcement of the death of Bennington, 41, on Thursday morning.
-Elias said the death was being handled as an apparent suicide.

-Celebrity website TMZ, citing law enforcement sources, said Bennington had hung himself at his Palos Verdes home near Los Angeles.
+Spokesman Brian Elias said the death was being handled as an apparent suicide, and celebrity website TMZ, citing law enforcement sources, said Bennington had hung himself while alone at the house when his family was out of town.

-Linkin Park vocalist Mike Shinoda tweeted "Shocked and heartbroken, but it's true.
-An official statement will come out as soon as we have one."
+"Shocked and heartbroken, but it's true.
+An official statement will come out as soon as we have one," tweeted Linkin Park vocalist Mike Shinoda.

 Bennington had a history of alcohol and drug abuse.
-He had spoken openly in the past about his struggles to overcome his demons when Linkin Park first found success in 2000 with the album "Hybrid Theory."
-But in 2011 he said he had been sober for six years.
+He spoke openly in the past about his struggles to overcome his demons when Linkin Park first found fame in 2000 with their best-selling debut album "Hybrid Theory" and went on to become one of the most popular alt-rock bands of their generation.

-The band's latest studio album, "One More Light," was released in May, and Linkin Park embarked on a world tour.
+The band's latest album, "One More Light," was released in May, and Linkin Park had been touring South America and Europe until two weeks ago.

-Bennington's death came a week before the band was due to kick off the U.S. leg of its tour on July 27 in Mansfield, Massachusetts.
+Bennington's death came a week before the band was due to kick off the U.S. leg of the tour on July 27 in Mansfield, Massachusetts.
+It also came the same day as the release of Linkin Park's music video "Talking to Myself."

+"This BREAKS OUR HEART.
+Suicide is the devil on earth walking amongst us," tweeted U.S. band One Republic.

+Punk rock singer Tyson Ritter, frontman of All-American Rejects, said on Twitter that Bennington was "another gifted voice silenced to the spirit in the sky-forever alive in song."

 Bennington, who was twice married and had six children, was a close friend of Soundgarden front man Chris Cornell, who committed suicide in Detroit in May.